UQ-RCC/hpc-docs/Bunya-User-Guide.md

 ### Simple script for AMD GPUs.

 **Nodes bun001 and bun002.
 These are AMD GPUs.
-You most likely will need to compile your own code or use a container to run on these.**
+You most likely will need to compile your own code or use a container to run on these.
+See the [AMD Inifinity Hub](https://www.amd.com/en/technologies/infinity-hub) for some available containers**

 `#!/bin/bash --login`<br>
 `#SBATCH --nodes=1`<br>